 Breakfast is your first chance to refuel for the day.
 Imagine yourself preparing to run a marathon without having spent a day or week running and preparing yourself for the run.
 How do you think you’d do?
 Not very well, and the same happens when you choose to skip breakfast.
 Despite what people think, eating throughout the day – and eating healthy things – is how you lose weight, not by skipping meals or starving yourself.
 So breakfast is necessary if you want to perform well in school or at work, be sharp mentally, able to deal with problem and if you’re wanting to keep your metabolism churning throughout the day.

 1. Go green.
 Stop thinking that you can only have leafy-green vegetables at dinner.
 Do you want to load up on much needed vitamins that will improve the way your body works and help you shed unwanted fat?
 Then treat yourself to a bowl of collards, kale or mustard greens in the morning for breakfast.
 These vegetables will give you a big dose of vitamin C without all of the sugar that comes with drinking orange juice.
 They also provide your body with needed nutrients and minerals like iron (without the saturated fat that comes with eating meat), various vitamin Bs, copper, calcium (yes, without having to chug milk).
 Leafy greens should be part of your breakfast if you’re really aiming to feel and look like a champ.
+Of course to start a green breakfast diet can take some willpower, but it can be done, however, if you’re wanting to make sure you’re getting all the vitamins necessary, you might then wish to look at purchasing something similar to these Vitamin C Supplements From Vitabiotics, as well as other supplements so you’re able to benefit from a healthier body!

 2. Think outside the box.
 Boxed breakfast foods are not necessarily good for you.
 Think of all the boxed “foods” you can buy for breakfast: cereals loaded with sugar, waffles, pancake mixes that contains chemicals you can’t pronounce, pop tarts.
 Do any of these things really do much for you?
 No. As with any food item, the boxed ones come with more than you need or want: chemicals, by-products, things with no nutritional value whatsoever.
 So as a general rule, if it comes in a box – skip it.
 Get back to the basics – fresh produce.
 Again, leafy-green vegetables would be a good choice but so would things like beans (black or pinto, dry or canned – but wash and rinse if they’re canned), other vegetables like squash and the big one – fruit!
 Bananas have potassium, oranges and kiwis have vitamin c.
 You get the point?
 Whole foods closest to their natural forms will be the best for you.